AkiraBrahe/BTX_ExpansionPack/README.md

 #### Playable Vehicles
 - Vehicles can be salvaged or bought in stores, just like 'Mechs.
-- Lifepath changes make 'Mech pilots rarer and more valuable, reflecting in-game lore.
-This means that there are fewer Mech-capable pilots, particularly early on, giving an incentive to use vehicles in-game.
+- The Lifepath system has been adjusted to better reflect BattleTech lore:
+  - There are fewer Mech-capable pilots, especially in poorer systems and in early game.
+  - Some pilots start out as conventional only, but get the ability to pilot 'Mechs later.
 - Vehicles have received several bonuses to make them more comparable to 'Mechs:
   - Vehicles no longer have a -25% armor penalty and instead have the same armor as in tabletop.
   - Light vehicles gain a +2 To Hit modifier (Hit Defense), while medium vehicles get a +1.